dolto/the-docker-handbook/hello-world-in-docker/README.md

 ![](virtual-machines.svg)

 Each virtual machine comes with its own guest operating system which is just as heavy as the host operating system.
-Applications running inside a virtual machine communicates with the guest operating system, which talks to the hypervisor, which then in turn talks to the host operating system to allocate necessary resources from the physical infrastructure to the running application.
+Applications running inside a virtual machine communicate with the guest operating system, which talks to the hypervisor, which then in turn talks to the host operating system to allocate necessary resources from the physical infrastructure to the running application.

 As you can see, there is a long chain of communication between applications running inside virtual machines and the physical infrastructure.
 The application running inside the virtual machine may take only a small amount of resources but the guest operating system adds a noticeable overhead.